kennethkn/copilot-history-wipe/README.md

 # delete-bing-ai-copilot-chat-history

-A Python script that uses Selenium to automate deleting all Bing AI/Copilot chat history.
+A Python script that automates deleting Bing AI or Copilot chat history with the help of [Selenium](https://github.com/SeleniumHQ/selenium).

 This script was made because Microsoft hasn't provided an official way to delete all chat history in one click.